ytmytm/geos-atari/README-Atari.md

 I am abusing GCC preprocessor to add conditionals to ld65 configuration files and expand environment variables inside one of the ca65 sources.
 Perhaps this should be rewritten to use proper macro expansion language, like `m4`.

+There is another program in `tools` directory, that analyses resulting `build/<atari system>/kernal/kernal.map` file from pass 1 and uses optimizer to put GEOS Kernal code into all available gaps as neatly as possible, so that as much as possible remaining area stays just under $FE80 (input driver) address.